nanzt/RTSEvo/README.md

 #### `LR-EM.py`

-Logistic Regression-based Evolution Model for RTS simulation.
+Logistic Regression version of the RTS Evolution Model.
+The main executable scripts for running the full RTSEvo simulation pipeline.
+They handle everything from data preprocessing and model training to the final spatial allocation and output generation.

 **Key Features:**

--   Processes multi-temporal RTS driving datasets (2016-2020)
+-   Processes multi-temporal RTS driving datasets
 -   Performs feature selection using Recursive Feature Elimination with Cross-Validation (RFECV)
 -   Optimizes hyperparameters using Latin Hypercube Sampling
 -   Generates RTS occurrence probability maps